NexusSocial/identity/README.md

 * [identity-server](/identity-server) - A did:web HTTP server that implements a "sign
   in with google/meta" approach.

+Docs for the repo live [in the mdbook](https://nexussocial.github.io/identity/).

 ## First Time Setup

 - Install [rustup](https://rustup.rs)